deepak/easy_rails_money/README.md

 11. the column names are suffixed with ```_money``` and ```_currency```
     We need this for now, to reflect on the database scheme.
     Ideally should be able to read the metadata from rails scheme cache.
+12. see spec tagged with `migration`.
+    if we define a ActiveRecord object with a money column
+    "before" the table is defined.
+Then it will throw
+    an error and we will assume that a single
+    currency is defined.
+So always restart the app after the
+    migrations are run.
+    Any better way ?